clandrew/vapor/README.md

 ![Example image](https://raw.githubusercontent.com/clandrew/vapor/master/Images/Default.gif "Example image")

 ## Build
-The project is built against a snapshot of the fallback layer SDK, packaged with this project.
-This is organized as a C++ solution built using Microsoft Visual Studio 2019 version 16.0.4.
+The code is organized as a C++ solution built using Microsoft Visual Studio 2019 version 16.0.4.

 ## Key reference
 * A - Spin the geometry